-Travertine’s ability to remain cool, even under the direct gaze of the sun, makes it the perfect stone for outdoor and wet areas, such as by the poolside and uncovered patio areas.
-Certain grades, such as our Platinum Travertine features unfilled and tumbled edges, which can be used for external and internal uses, and offers a French-inspired look.
+Travertine’s ability to remain cool even under the direct gaze of the sun.
+It is a perfect stone for outdoor and wet areas, such as by the poolside and uncovered patio areas.
+Certain grades, such as our Platinum Travertine features unfilled and tumbled edges, which can be used for external and internal uses.
+It offers a French-inspired look.

 Getting Travertine tiles from Stone & Tile Studio